RainbowHackerHorse/vzvol/docs/README.md

 ## Package Status
 vzvol is currently supported in the following OS pkg systems:
 - FreeBSD Ports - `cd /usr/ports/sysutils/vzvol && make install clean`
+We'd also like to get vzvol into Debian, if possible!
+If you know a Debian pkg maintainer who would like to sponser us getting a pkg made, get us in touch!

 ## Help